CroPo/roguelike-tutorial-2018/part_8/README.md

 First of all, I implement the `UseItem` in `EntityAction`.
 It will create a `Message`, trigger the `Spell` and then it will be remove from the `Ecs` and finally the `EntityId` which referenced the item will be removed from the Inventory, too.

+## Dropping Items

+One final thing left to do in this tutorial Part: Remove an item from the inventory and drop it somewhere on the floor.
+First of all, I will implement a maximum inventory size, so this feature makes some sense, too.
+I will allow a maximum of 26 items (as suggested in the Tutorial).

+After implementing this, all I need to do is to show the already known selection menu, but add a drop action after selecting an item, and not a use action.

+Since I will drop an Item to the exact location of the player, I will implement the `Clone` trait for the `Position` component.
+All I need to do then is set blocking to false, and add the `Component` to the item `Entity`.

+With just a few changes I can now fully utilize the inventory.